The 20 Best Familial Benign Copper Deficiency Doctors Near Me

 Offers Telehealth

 Ashvini Priya Premkumar, MD, a neurologist at Endeavor Health, cares for patients with movement disorders and other complex neurological conditions.
 She has clinical interests in ataxia, blepharospasm, bradykinesia, chorea and dystonia, and uses a comprehensive approach that includes both diagnosis and management of symptoms.
 Dr. Premkumar collaborates with patients to develop individualized care plans that enhance quality of life and function.
 Dr. Premkumar is rated as an Advanced provider by MediFind in the treatment of Familial Benign Copper Deficiency.
-Her top areas of expertise are Parkinson's Disease, Movement Disorders, Progressive Hemifacial Atrophy, and Corticobasal Degeneration.
+She is also highly rated in 28 other conditions, according to our data.
+Her clinical expertise encompasses Parkinson's Disease, Movement Disorders, Progressive Hemifacial Atrophy, and Corticobasal Degeneration.
+Dr. Premkumar is board certified in American Board Of Psychiatry And Neurology.

 Advanced in Familial Benign Copper Deficiency